-A. Individual Appearances; Appearances by Firms Prohibited
+A. A. Individual Appearances; Appearances by Firms Prohibited

-- (1) Filing a document electronically eonstitutes entering for a party is an attorney's appearance for the that party on whose behalf the document is filed.
-No separate appearances appearance form should be filed is required. - (2) Any other appearance must be filed by the attorney appearing using forms prescribed by the district court be bankruptcy court's form. - (3) Only individual -attorneys -may file -appearances.
-Appearances by Law firms are may not allowed appear. - (4) An attorney's appearance of an attorney under this Rule does not constitute effect the substitution or withdrawal of any other attorney who has appeared.
+- (1) Filing a document electronically constitutes enteringfor a party is an attorney's appearance for thethat party-on whose behalf the document is filed.
+No separate appearancesappearance form should be filed. - (2) Any other appearance must be filed by the attorney appearing using forms prescribed by the district court the bankruptcy court's form. - (3) Only individual -attorneys -may file -appearances.
+Appearances byLaw firms aremay not allowedappear. - (4) An attorney's appearance of an attorney under this Rule does not constitute effect the substitution or withdrawal of any other attorney who has appeared.
 To substitute or withdraw, an attorney must comply with Rule 2091-1.